lachoseparis/lachose-strapi-plugins/packages/custom-links/README.md

 **_NOTE_**

-Alternatively, you can create the config file by your own, by crating a file "custom-links.js" inside the folder config of your strapi project.
+Alternatively, you can create the config file by your own, by creating a file `custom-links.js` inside the folder config of your strapi project.

 The file looks like this :

+`./config/custom-links.js`
 ```javascript
 'use strict';